onsol-labs/ans-documentation/developer-guide/ad-sdk/svm-sdks/soon-sdk.md

     return ownedUnwrappedDomainsFromTld;
 }

-// get owned unwraped domains in the ".turbo" Tld, without the "." getOwnedUnwrappedDomainsFromTld(new PublicKey(""), "turbo");
+// get owned unwrapped domains in the ".turbo" Tld, without the "." getOwnedUnwrappedDomainsFromTld(new PublicKey(""), "turbo");
 ```